Interleukin 19

 Interleukin 19 (IL-19) is an immunosuppressive protein that belongs to the IL-10 cytokine subfamily.

-Human IL-19 is encoded by the IL-19 gene which codes for 9 exons and is located on chromosome 1.
+Human IL-19 is encoded by the IL19 gene which codes for 9 exons and is located on chromosome 1.
 The IL-19 protein is composed of 159 amino acids and has a quaternary structure with alpha helix motifs and loops.
 IL-19 is preferentially expressed in monocytes, macrophages, and T and B lymphocytes, but interacts with immune cells (macrophages, T cells, B cells) and non-immune cells (endothelial cells and brain resident glial cells, etc).

 IL-19 initiates JAK-STAT signaling which activates genes and creates mRNA sequences (transcription) that are translated into proteins (translation) which have downstream effector functions.
 IL-19 signaling uses IL-20 dimer receptor complexes that bind the IL-19 ligand, Janus kinases (JAKs), and the signal transducer and activator of transcription 3 (STAT3) to initiate the molecular signaling cascade shown on the diagram on the right.